Program of Studies

 The Manchester Community College community serves over 7,000 full and part-time credit students of all ages, races, ethnicities and socio-economic backgrounds.
 The college library resources and collections are extensive, allowing students to research and write with contemporary resources and state-of-the-art technology.

 GPA’s unique relationship with and location on Manchester Community College’s campus allows for students to have the opportunity to attend MCC college courses and earn college credit.
-Students must first be academically eligible (B or higher grade averages) and behaviorally eligible in order to qualify to be invited to take the Accuplacer assessment (please look here for resources on preparation for the Accuplacer assessment).
+Students must first be academically eligible (B or higher grade averages) and behaviorally eligible in order to qualify to be invited to take the Accuplacer assessment (Resources on preparation for the Accuplacer assessment test).
 This can be as early as the end of their freshman year in high school.
 Many GPA students strive towards this achievement.
 Once students have been placed into levels by this assessment, they are able to attend up to two college courses, tuition-free, a semester, concurrently with their high school coursework.

 English Language Arts Department